Vietnam Veterans Memorial: Fixed replicas

 Located at Freedom Park in South Sioux City, Nebraska exists a half-scale replica of the Vietnam Veterans Memorial wall that duplicates the original design.
 Dedicated in 2014, the 250-foot wall is constructed with black granite mined from the same quarry in India as the original.

 Located in Layton, Utah, the Layton Vietnam Memorial Wall at 437 N Wasatch Dr, 84041, contains the names of all 58,000 Americans who died in the war.
 According to Utah Vietnam Veterans of America, the wall is 80 percent of the original size of the memorial in Washington, D.C., and it is the only replica of its size west of the Mississippi.
 The memorial was officially opened and dedicated on July 14, 2018.

 Located in Elizabethtown, Kentucky, opened in 2018.
-This Vietnam Veteran's Memorial Wall is 360-feet long, an 80 percent scale of the one in Washington D.C.
+This Vietnam Veteran's Memorial Wall is 360 feet long, an 80 percent scale of the one in Washington D.C.

-Missouri’s National Veterans Memorial located about 1 hour south of St. Louis, Missouri in Perryville, Missouri offers visitors an exact full-sized replica.
+Missouri's National Veterans Memorial located about 1 hour south of St. Louis, Missouri in Perryville, Missouri offers visitors an exact full-sized replica.
 The MNVM Board was adamant that this would be an exact replication of the Vietnam Veterans Memorial in Washington, character by character.
-It's mission is to pay tribute to all service men and women and their families and provide an environment for peaceful reflection.
-The memorial offers a welcome Center fully insulated from the elements, indoor miltary museum, scenic views, a gorgeous clear skyline and plenty of parking.
+Its mission is to pay tribute to all service men and women and their families and provide an environment for peaceful reflection.
+The memorial offers a welcome Center fully insulated from the elements, indoor military museum, scenic views, a gorgeous clear skyline and plenty of parking.
 All features are wheelchair accessible.

 Located in Augusta, Georgia, opened in 2019, the Augusta-CSRA Vietnam War Veterans Memorial is not a replica but follows the principles set forth by the national monument of honoring those fallen in Vietnam with inscriptions of the names, 169 total, who made the supreme sacrifice in Vietnam.